Growing Vegetables In Potting Soil Bags

 Then I found an old metal shelving system that my mom had asked me to put in the shed that she wasn’t using anymore.
 So I got one of those shelves out and sat it on top of the dog house and that raised the potting soil bag up just a couple of inches which was perfect for the drainage.

 So, you see you don’t need to spend a lot of money to do the things that you see online, just look around, think outside the box make it happen.
+This was the easiest way I found for growing vegetables in bags.
+I would have to call it quick and easy bag gardening!

 Take a look: